warmachine028/uemcrp/README.md

 - The current layout of our college ERP is not so much user friendly
 - It was built with desktop perspectives, hence it lacks mobile Friendliness.
+- This is an open source project based on MERN stack, so please feel free to contribute to it.
 ---

 ## Acknowledgement